 1.4 Explain different compliance requirements of the Building Act 2004 when arranging maintenance for specified works in a given situation.

 Range compliance requirements may include – code of compliance, certification.

+1.5 Explain how you would inform a landlord of their legal responsibilities and potential consequences in failing to fulfil their obligations of required maintenance.

+1.6 Explain the rights and responsibilities of landlord’s in terms of consent for minor changes to the property and exemptions.

+1.7 Explain the rights and responsibilities of tenant’s in terms of consent for minor changes to the property and exemptions.

 Outcome 2